codecombat/codecombat/app/assets/markdown/gd2.md

 These levels are getting fairly complex.
 For each function in the code, have students, in groups or as individuals, discuss and explain:

-*   What is the function doing
+*   What is the function doing?
-*   What mechanic or mechanics it is using (randomness, game time, etc)
+*   What mechanic or mechanics it is using? (randomness, game time, etc)
-*   How the function relates to the rest of the code (is calling, is being called by, is set up by)
+*   How the function related to the rest of the code? (is calling, is being called by, is set up by)

-### Discussion
+### Closing Discussion

 **What is the benefit of breaking up code in these ways?**

-Examples:
+Sample Responses:

 *   Code reuse
 *   Explanatory: the names of functions explain what that block of code does

 **How else could this code have been organized?**

+Sample Responses:

-*   How else could the functions have been named?
+*   The functions could have been named differently.
+(Encourage students to give an example.)
-*   How else could the functions have been broken up?
+*   The functions could have been broken up differently.
+(Encourage students to give an example.)
-*   What would they look like as one big function?
+*   The functions could have been written as one big function.

 ## Arcade Game

 ### Summary

-This series of levels walks students step-by-step through creating a Pacman-style arcade game.
+This series of levels walks students step-by-step through creating a Pac-Man-style arcade game.
 This helps them see and practice integrating these concepts into a more complex project, and prepares them for doing the same sort of iterative process in this course’s final project.

 ### Levels